 Genetic Diagnosis in a Baby

 We take a look at the options for genetic diagnosis in a baby, both prenatally and following birth.
-We understand more about the different steps of this process, and understand more about what symptoms might trigger the need for genetic diagnosis in an infant.
+We understand more about the different steps of this important process, and understand more about which symptoms might trigger the need for genetic diagnosis in an infant.

 Prenatal genetic analysis and testing for genetic diagnosis in a baby